 US Census Tract Maps

-You can easily create US Census Tract Maps using Mapline.
+You can easily create US census tract maps using Mapline.
 Created by the Bureau of Census, census tracts are used to analyze populations.
 Thus, they are designed to follow people instead of political boundaries.
 These tracts usually have a population size between 2,200 and 8,000.
-These areas are located in census metropolitan areas with a core population of 50,000 or more.
-Census tracts are identified by an up to 4-digit integer number and may have an optional 2-digit suffix.
+These areas are in census metropolitan areas with a core population of 50,000 or more.
+Census tracts are identified by an integer number up to 4-digits and may have an optional 2-digit suffix.
+Use a US census tract map to view your data in a different way to better inform sales and marketing strategies.
+With Mapline, you can find a US territory map that fits your needs or check out the steps below to create a US census tract map.

 Steps to Create US Census Tract Maps